 This island, lying at the eastern edge of the Straits of Mackinac, is of outstanding significance in the history of the old Northwest and the advance of the frontier.
 Possessed at various times by France, Britain, and the United States, it was the center of the thriving Great Lakes fur trade and the site of vital military outposts in the 17th, 18th, and 19th centuries.
-The Great Lakes and their related waterways were the main routes into the continent for the French, the first Europeans to penetrate them, who quickly recognized the strategic importance of the control of the straits—the connecting link between Lakes Huron, Superior, and Michigan.
+The Great Lakes and their interconnected waterways were the main routes into the continent for the French, the first Europeans to penetrate them, who quickly recognized the strategic importance of controlling the straits—the connecting link between Lakes Huron, Superior, and Michigan.
 Possession of the straits ensured French dominance of the American heartland.
-The Mackinac fur trade was the lifeblood of New France, the main livelihood of British Canada, and for a while, of considerable economic importance to the United States.
-Mackinac Island was a rendezvous point for the French explorers and traders who probed eastward and southward from the Great Lakes and a key trading and military post for the British.
+The Mackinac fur trade was the lifeblood of New France, the main livelihood of British Canada, and of considerable economic importance to the United States for a while.
+Mackinac Island was a rendezvous point for the French explorers and traders who probed eastward and southward from the Great Lakes and was an essential trading and military post for the British.
 In the first part of the 19th century, it was a major military outpost on the U.S. frontier and the heart of John Jacob Astor’s fur empire.